Health Educator Salary

 Common Career Paths for Health Educator

 Advancing into a Registered Nurse role seems to be a popular career move for Health Educators, and folks who currently work in the latter position report a notably larger median income of $56K per year.
-Health Educators most often move into positions as Non-Profit Organization Program Coordinators or Public Health Educators.
-Non-Profit Organization Program Coordinators actually earn $5K less on average, however, and Public Health Educators earn $1K less per year than Health Educators do.
+A Health Educator may also move into a role as a Non-Profit Organization Program Coordinator or a Public Health Educator.

 Patient/Health Educator Job Listings